treeverse/lakeFS/design/staging-with-a-queue.md

 First announce the intended commit.
 Recall that the head ref has a staging queue of multiple staging areas.
-A commit announcement refers to any suffix of this queue.
-However the commit announcement itself needs to include the parent commit ID.
+The commit announcement itself needs to include the parent commit ID.
 To avoid a separate (fragile!) step of linking a metarange ID to its parent commit ID, include the intended parent ID right on the commit announcement.
-So include the entire staging queue in the commit announcement.

 A commit announcement includes:

-* The intended parent commit ID
+* The intended parent commit ID.
-* The range of all staging tokens to include.
 * The new staging token.

 State update on receiving a commit announcement is:

 * Verify the parent commit ID is the current head ref, fail otherwise.
 (This is an optimization).
-* Verify commit range is a prefix of the list of staging tokens, fail otherwise.
+* Verify range of staging tokens to commit is a prefix of the list of staging tokens, fail otherwise.
 (This is an optimization).
 * Append a staging area for the new staging token.
-* If the continuation token belongs to this member, stream the list of all files in its range out to the sleeping goroutine, triggering metarange generation.
+* If the continuation token belongs to this member, stream the list of all files in the range staging tokens out to the sleeping goroutine, triggering metarange generation.

+What range of staging tokens?
+A commit announcement could refer to any suffix of this queue.
+Because we verify when performing the correctness, this choice affects only progress, not correctness.
+However it is advisable to progress early and often.
+For now include the entire staging queue in the commit announcement.
+We may later revisit this situation and possibly increase performance for concurrent commit operations.
+For instance:

+* Add "time-based" locks (see below),
+* each commit acquires a "time-based" advisory lock on the suffix of currently _unlocked_ staging tokens and tries to commit that,
+* (or, alternatively, wait for all advisory locks to expire before proceeding),
+* retries on performing the commit proceed as always.

+All failures may immediately and transparently be retried.

 #### Metarange generation